uairhahs/glochidia/README.md

 ## Troubleshooting

-### Build fails with "x86_64-linux-musl-gcc: No such file or directory"
+### Build fails with container not found
-- Ensure wrapper script is in `$PATH`: `echo $PATH | grep ~/bin`
+- Ensure podman is installed: `podman --version`
-- Copy wrapper: `cp x86_64-linux-musl-gcc ~/bin/`

-### Podman container not found
+- Alpine image will be pulled automatically on first run
-- Pull musl image: `podman pull ghcr.io/cross-rs/x86_64-unknown-linux-musl:latest`
+- Manual pull: `podman pull alpine:latest`

+### Build fails during compilation
+- Check for musl/Alpine compatibility issues in the error output
+- Additional compatibility fixes can be added to the build script in `grow_glochidium.sh`
+- For complex projects, provide a custom build command with necessary flags

 ### Deployment fails due to SSH
-- Verify remote device IP and SSH credentials in your deploy script
+- Verify remote device IP and SSH credentials
 - Test SSH connectivity: `ssh your_username@your.device.ip 'echo OK'`
+- Ensure DEPLOY_PATH exists or is writable on remote device

 ## Contributing